grthomson/grthomson/README.md

 - ☕︎‧₊˚⏱٠࣪⋆💻₊˚ᵎ For work I research and implement statistical methods within big data pipelines.
 - 🌱🐧📦☁️ I am learning DevOps with [KodeKloud](https://kodekloud.com) and using GitHub and [DockerHub](https://hub.docker.com/repositories/grthomson).
 - 🔭🧮🤖 I started with [Lean](https://github.com/leanprover) in 2018 and hope to get back to this, especially for software verification.
-- ∞✨🍩 I like Hopf Algebras and formal semantics and hope to reconcile the two - recently excited to find [this paper](https://arxiv.org/abs/2306.10270).
+- ∞✨🍩 I like Hopf Algebras and formal semantics and have been seeking to reconcile the two - recently excited to find [this paper](https://arxiv.org/abs/2306.10270).
-- 🧠⚠️ I am building a [second brain](https://github.com/grthomson/math-phys-lang-notes/) with [Obsidian](https://obsidian.md/) and hope to get it running online soon.
+- 🧠⚠️ I am building a [second brain](https://github.com/grthomson/math-phys-lang-notes/) with [Obsidian](https://obsidian.md/) and am planning on getting it running online soon.
 <!--
 **grthomson/grthomson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.